Shifting a date by a given number of workdays

 Thank you, Derek, for your share.
 Very useful paper.
 Great emphasis in your code example: "MUST associate begin and end with a date, time or datetime format as appropriate, otherwise user-defined interval will not work".

 Here is the problem that I was and still mystified with.
 Custom intervals work fine when advancing (incrementing) date.
-However, when going back (decrementing) date, they produce incorrect results for start dates falling on a weekend or holiday; the results are off by one day earlier than they need to be.
+However, when going back (decrementing) date, they produce incorrect results for BEFORE_DATE falling on a weekend or holiday; the results are off by one day earlier than they need to be.

 I ran the following code to compare the same events, calendar, and shifts with the example provided in the blog post: